Lakers ‘optimistic’ about LeBron James' re-evaluation

 James originally suffered the injury in the third quarter of the Lakers’ win over the Warriors on Christmas Day.
 He met with trainers on the court, appeared to tell them he “felt it pop” and then headed to the locker room without assistance.

 James underwent an MRI the following day and said on Twitter he “dodged a bullet.”
-But, he has missed the Lakers’ last 10 games.
-Los Angeles has tallied a 3-7 record in his absence.
+But, he has missed the Lakers’ last 11 games.
+Los Angeles (24-21) is 4-7 in his absence after Tuesday’s 107-100 win against the hapless Bulls snapped a two-game losing streak.

 Los Angeles signed James to a four-year, $153.3 million contract in July.
 He is averaging 27.3 points, 8.3 rebounds and 7.1 assists in 34.6 minutes per game this season.